 Unfortunately, many people who have applied for a permit under the Brexit regulations have not yet received a response to their application.
 UDI has many applications waiting to be processed, and we do not know how long it will take before you receive an answer.
 Unfortunately, if you call us, we cannot give you more information regarding the waiting time than what you find here.

 To show that you have the right of residence in Norway, you can bring the receipt showing that you have applied for a Brexit permit.
 You received such a receipt when you submitted your application digitally.
 In addition, you can bring the registration certificate you received from the police when you registered as an EU/EEA citizen.
-If you have family members in Norway who are not British citizens, they must bring the residence card they have received from the police.
+If you have family members in Norway who are not UK nationals, they must bring the residence card they have received from the police.

 Suppose you do not have access to your registration certificate or came to Norway before the registration scheme was applied.
 In that case, you can bring a residence certificate from the tax authorities to show that you are resident in Norway.
 You can order a residence certificate from the tax authorities through Altinn (external website).
 Note that it will take a few days to receive this, so make sure to order it well in advance.

-If you are a British citizen who came to Norway before 1 January 2021 or as a family member to a British citizen who came to Norway before 1 January 2021, you must contact the Norwegian Tax Administration to be assigned a D number or a national identification number.
+If you are a UK national who came to Norway before 1 January 2021 or as a family member to a UK national who came to Norway before 1 January 2021, you must contact the Norwegian Tax Administration to be assigned a D number or a national identification number.

 You cannot contact the UDI or the police to get a D number or a national identification number.

 If the Tax Administration believes you meet the requirements set for this, you will be assigned a national identification number from the Norwegian Tax Administration by reporting a move to Norway (external website).